-Opponents to Avondale?s retention talk about how hard it is to get there.
+Opponents to Avondale’s retention talk about how hard it is to get there.
 But trainers are constantly sending their horses around the country, much further than the distance to Avondale and to tracks that are not as high quality.
-A Waikato trainer said, ?In my view, the excuse that Avondale is hard to get to just doesn?t fly and these people are not thinking deeply enough about the repercussions to the industry of losing Avondale?.
+A Waikato trainer said, “In my view, the excuse that Avondale is hard to get to just doesn’t fly.
+People are not thinking deeply enough about the repercussions to the industry of losing Avondale”.

 *photo by raceimages.co.nz